LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.21.0
+*Released*: 4 November 2024
+- Add identifying fields to grids when editing via grid for Samples and Sources
+    - include identifying fields in getSelectionLineageData()
+    - EditorModel.getUpdatedData() to skip non-userEditable fields when comparing values
+    - getIdentifyingFieldsEditableGridColumns() to take param for hasProductFolders to determine if Folder should be excluded

 ### version 5.20.1
 *Released*: 31 October 2024
 - Issue 51491: DateTime field should tolerate Date and DateTime pseudo format patterns